Ink/ios-picker/README.md

 // You can set some of the in built Camera properties as you would with UIImagePicker fpController.allowsEditing = YES;

+// Allowing multiple file selection fpController.selectMultiple = YES;

+// Limiting the maximum number of files that can be uploaded at one time. fpController.maxFiles = 5;

 /* Control if we should upload or download the files for you.